The Five Doctors: Cast notes

 John Levene was invited back as Sergeant Benton but objected to the script requiring Benton to not recognise the Second Doctor.
 Levene felt this was unfaithful to his character, who he felt would not forget the Second Doctor, and he declined to participate.
 The scene was filmed with actor Ray Float portraying an unnamed UNIT Sergeant.

 In April 2013, Carole Ann Ford said John Nathan-Turner had initially insisted that Susan not refer to the Doctor as her grandfather: "You will not believe why.
 They said, 'We don't really want people to perceive him as having had sex with someone, to father a child.'
 I just screamed with hysterical laughter and said, 'In that case, I'm not doing it.'"
 The script was changed to include mentions of the characters' relationship.

 Broadcast and reception

-"The Five Doctors" was first broadcast in the United States on the actual date of the programme's 20th anniversary.
+"The Five Doctors" was first broadcast in the United States on the actual date of the programme's 20th anniversary, airing on the Chicago PBS station WTTW and various other PBS member stations on 23 November 1983.
 The broadcast in the United Kingdom was delayed two days so it could coincide with the BBC's Children in Need charity night, with an outro in character by Peter Davison.

 A four-part-serial version of the story was shown on BBC1, nightly between 14 August and 17 August 1984 at 6:15 p.m., achieving viewing figures of 4.7, 4.5, 3.7 and 4.8 million, respectively.